kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

 type AuthorizationConditionsRequest struct {
     // TODO: Do we want UID like AdmissionReview here?
 I guess we don't need it.

-    // ConditionSets is the condition sets that the authorizer returned for
+    // ConditionSetChain is an ordered list of condition sets, where every item
+    // of the list represents one authorizer's ConditionSet response.
-    // the request in the authorization phase.
-Order matters, and must be
+    // When evaluating the conditions, the first condition set must be evaluated
+    // as a whole first, and only if that condition set
+    // evaluates to NoOpinion, can the subsequent condition sets be evaluated.
+    //
-    // exactly the same order as the authorizer produced.
+    // Composite authorizers (such as the kube-apiserver), which delegate their
-    ConditionSets []authorizationv1.SubjectAccessReviewConditionSet `json:"conditionSets,omitempty"`
+    // decisions to other sub-authorizers, might return a ConditionSetChain in
+    // SubjectAccessReview.
+That ConditionSetChain must be sent back unmodified
+    // by the client in this field.
+    //
+    // This list contains exactly one element for non-composite authorizers,
+    // which returned a simple list of their own conditions in SubjectAccessReview.
+    //
+    // +optional
+    // +listType=atomic
+    ConditionSetChain []SubjectAccessReviewConditionSet `json:"conditionSetChain,omitempty"`

     // All fields present in the ConditionData interface, not exhaustively listed
     // in this KEP for brevity.